 Excellent Didactic Training & Surgical Experience

 For more than a quarter century, the ophthalmology program at University of Utah Health's School of Medicine has offered excellent didactic training and extensive surgical experience.
 Each year, faculty from the Moran Eye Center provide ophthalmology training to approximately 50-60 medical students from the University of Utah, medical schools from all over the country and visiting residents annually.
-We provide education as well to four interns, nine residents, nine fellows and many international observers.
-As the only medical school in the Mountain West area, University of Utah Health plays an important role in training the region’s next generation of physicians and ophthalmologists.
+We provide education as well to four interns, 12 residents, up to 13 fellows, and many international observers.
+As the only medical school in the Mountain West, University of Utah Health plays an important role in training the region’s next generation of physicians and ophthalmologists.

 In the Top 10 Ophthalmology Education Programs Nationally

-More than 600 applications are received each year for the center’s highly coveted residency and fellowship positions.
-We are consistently ranked as one of the top ophthalmology education programs in the country, and Ophtahlmology Times in 2017 ranked us No. 6 in the nation.
+More than 650 applications are received each year for the center’s highly coveted residency and fellowship positions.
+We are consistently ranked as one of the top ophthalmology education programs in the country, and Doximity in 2018 ranked us No. 10 in the nation for residency education.
 Our faculty covers all subspecialty areas of ophthalmology.
 Our clinician educators have very active practices and residents have access to all patients in our system.

-The John A. Moran Eye Center residency program is fully accredited by the ACGME.
-With the opening of a 210,000 square foot John A. Moran Eye Center in 2006, our residents are learning hands-on in a state-of-the-art facility that is truly one of the great eye centers in the world.
+The Moran Eye Center residency program is fully accredited by the ACGME.
+With the opening of a 210,000-square-foot John A. Moran Eye Center in 2006, our residents are learning hands-on in a state-of-the-art facility that is truly one of the great eye centers in the world.